Welcome to Year 4’s homepage!

 We will also have a big focus on times tables in Year 4!
 Over the year, the children will work on improving their fluency and confidence in recalling multiplication facts up to 12 x 12.
 Please help them to practise these at home on Times Tables Rock stars.

 Please make sure that children are reading every day at home.
-Reading records will need to be brought in on Monday and Thursday so they can be checked.
-All records must be returned on those dates with a comment in the log books.
+Reading records will need to be brought in once a week so they can be checked.
+All records must be returned with a comment in the log books.
 Homework will be set on a Friday and due in the following Wednesday.

 Thank you for your support with reading and learning at home.